edxz7/Pattern-Recognition-2d-collinear-points-finder-with-python-pyspark/README.md

 # Pattern Recognition: Find all unique segments made with 2d collinear points (python/pyspark)

 Pattern recognition algorithm.
-Finds all the unique line segments formed with at leat k collinear points present in a set of 2D points expressed in cartesian coordinates. k must be greater or equal to 3 (why?, any pair of points defines a line, so ...)
+Finds all unique line segments made with at least k collinear points found in a set of 2D points expressed in cartesian coordinates. k must be greater than or equal to 3 (why?, becuase any pair of points defines a line, so the concept of collinearity is not well define for two points)

 Examples of the output: